Noise and Hearing Conservation Program

 100 1/4

-(3) An employer shall ensure that no employee is exposed to continuous, intermittent or impact noise in excess of a peak C-weighted level of 140 dB, using a Type 2 sound level meter that is set to use the A-weighted network with slow meter response.
+(3) An employer shall ensure that no employee is exposed to continuous, intermittent or impact noise in excess of a peak A-weighted level of 140 dB, using a Type 2 sound level meter that is set to use the A-weighted network with slow meter response.

 [N.B.
 Reg.
 2001-33, s.
-12]
+12; 2024-38, s.
+20]

 Section 33 Noise level in excess of 85 dBA